-Devastating cold in Texas was forecast more than a week in advance
+Meteorologist for Texas grid operator warned of the winter storm’s severity

 He continued: “In addition to the extreme temperatures, two major winter storms are projected over the next week.
 The first will begin on Sunday with near-blizzard conditions in West Texas.
 The storm will spread eastward Sunday night into Monday, impacting the entire state with widespread snow, sleet, and ice.
 A second storm appears increasingly strong as it’s set to arrive around next Wednesday with more snow and ice.”

-Within NOAA, the Climate Prediction Center also called for a “high” risk of “hazardous cold” across the central U.S., including Oklahoma and Texas, which corresponds with at least a 60 percent likelihood that such low temperatures would occur.
-The timeframe forecasters laid out was Feb.
-13-19.
-A subsequent outlook was released on Feb.
-8, warning of “much below normal temperatures” from February 16-19 across the center of the Lower 48 states, including Oklahoma, Texas, and Arkansas.
+Within NOAA, the Climate Prediction Center also forecast a “high” risk of “hazardous cold” across the central United States, including Oklahoma and Texas, which corresponds with at least a 60 percent likelihood that such low temperatures would occur.
+The time frame forecasters laid out was Feb.
+13 to 19.
+A subsequent outlook was released Feb.
+8, warning of “much below normal temperatures” from Feb.
+16 to 19 across the center of the Lower 48 states, including Oklahoma, Texas and Arkansas.

 According to National Weather Service spokeswoman Susan Buchanan, the agency’s offices in Texas began sending email briefings on the upcoming cold to partners in the emergency management and government communities on Feb.
 8.

 The agency’s Weather Prediction Center (WPC) in College Park, Md., included specific language about the cold temperatures in one of its outlooks on Feb.
-9, stating: “Arctic air extends across the Northern Rockies and Plains, Surging South across the Plains and MS Valley, with multiple cold temperature records expected …”
+9, stating, “Arctic air extends across the Northern Rockies and Plains, Surging South across the Plains and MS Valley, with multiple cold temperature records expected.”

 On Feb.
-11, the WPC specifically warned of temperatures plunging to “at least 30 to 45 degrees below normal.”
+11, the WPC specifically warned of temperatures plunging to “at least 30-45F below normal.”

-Also on Feb.
+Also Feb.
 11, the Weather Service forecast office in Houston published a briefing package stating: “Travel Sunday night through Tuesday will likely be hazardous.
 Pipes may freeze, burst with damage to infrastructure.
 Ice accretion, wind and power demand could lead to power outages.”

 According to Buchanan, the Texas Division of Emergency Management began holding statewide conference calls about the upcoming winter storm on Feb.
 9, and webinars began from some Texas Weather Service offices the same day.

 Texas Weather Service forecast offices issued their first winter storm watches on Feb.
-11, and eventually, the entire state was placed under a winter storm warning on Sunday.
+11, and eventually, the entire state was placed under a winter storm warning Sunday.

 In the end, though, it may not have been possible for the Texas grid to have avoided significant problems during this record-breaking cold snap.
 ERCOT would not have been able to order utilities to take steps to winterize power equipment across the state in just 10 days.

-The lack of winterization had been highlighted in reports on previous outages during cold weather, and the cost of doing so had been a major impediment to following through on these changes.
+The lack of winterization had been highlighted in reports on previous outages during cold weather, and the cost of these changes had been a major impediment to following through.

-However, with Congress and the state government set to investigate what went wrong, one focus of the investigation is likely to be on what actions officials did or did not take once they were warned of the weather to come.
+However, with Congress and the state government set to investigate what went wrong, one focus of the inquiry is likely to be on what actions officials did or did not take once they were warned of the weather to come.

-Steps could have been taken at the very least to better prepare Texans for the likelihood of lengthy outages and devise plans to avoid a near total collapse of the entire grid.
+Steps could have been taken at the very least to better prepare Texans for the likelihood of lengthy outages and devise plans to avoid a near-total collapse of the entire grid.

 Jason Samenow contributed to this article.